Oakville Chiropractor: Is Sleep Causing Back Pain?

-This causes 3 problems:
+Side sleeping causes 3 problems:

 - The low back is rotated.
-This places strain on the muscles, ligaments, and joints of the spine.
+This places a strain on the muscles, ligaments, and joints of the spine.
 If you’re waking up with low back pain this could be the root of your problem.

 - The top hip is internally rotated which can jam the head of the femur (thigh bone) into the edge of its bony socket (acetabulum).
 This is especially a problem in people who have a larger head of their thigh bone or more prominent bony socket compared to the average person.
 It can create a pinching sensation and is not comfortable!
 It also can create a lot of pain in people who have degeneration of their hip joint which we fancy people like to call “osteoarthritis”.